Preethas/Preethas.github.io/_posts/2017-07-02-programming-paradigms.md

 Map operation - Projects an array taking each element and transforming it Filter operation - Filters elements from an array that match a given condition

+The fiddle below is an illustration of how we can implement our own filter and map operations

+<iframe width="100%" height="300" src="//jsfiddle.net/pree888/s1emt5yj/embedded/" allowfullscreen="allowfullscreen" frameborder="0"></iframe>

 <h2> Example 2 <h2>

 ConcatAll - Flattening strategy that converts an n dimensional array into an n-1 dimensional array

+The fiddle below is an illustration of how we can implement our own concatAll operation

 <h2> Example 3 <h2>

 Reduce - Reduces an array into a single element

+The fiddle below is an illustration of how we can implement our own reduce operation

+<iframe width="100%" height="300" src="//jsfiddle.net/pree888/5m5zcbgy/embedded/" allowfullscreen="allowfullscreen" frameborder="0"></iframe>